jackyccl/Image-Classifier/README.md

 A model trained on the ImageNet Large Visual Recognition Challenge dataset is being used.

+#### Note: I have uploaded the files to ease your download process, you can also follow each step below on your own to use transfer learning.

 ### Step 1: Install Tensorflow and install Docker
 The image classifier was tested on Tensorflow version 1.7.0.